TalalZafar88/Centipede-Game/README.md

 # Centipede-Game
-I made Centipede game using only C++ and Oop core concepts.
+Attractive Centipede game developed using only C++ and Oop core concepts.